 How much does it cost for Annapurna Base Camp Trek?

 The cost of Annapurna Base Camp trek varies with different organizations.
 Here we are suggesting a reasonable price for Annapurna Base Camp trek for 11 days starting from Kathmandu and finally ending the trip in Kathmandu.
 However, compared to the popular Everest Base Camp trek, this is far cheaper because of the cost for transportation.
-The most expensive part of the Everest region trek is the flight for Kathmandu-Lukla-Kathmandu that costs over US $350 per person.
+The most expensive part of the Everest region trek is the flight for Kathmandu-Lukla-Kathmandu that costs about US $390 per person.

 So, the Cost of Annapurna Base Camp Trek is: US $765 per person.

 - Ground transfers- Hotel/Airport/Hotel